osism/openstack-resource-manager/README.md

 # openstack-resource-manager

-With this script it is possible to easily list orphaned resources on an OpenStack cloud environment.
+With this tool it is possible to easily list orphaned resources on an OpenStack cloud environment.

 ## Usage